bit-tasks/gitlab-pipeline/README.md

 ```
 *Source:* [script details](https://github.com/bit-tasks/bit-docker-image/blob/main/scripts/gitlab.bit.tag-export)

 Tag component versions using labels on Merge Requests or within Merge Request/Commit titles.
-Utilize version keywords like `major`, `minor`, `patch`, and `pre-release`.
+Use version keywords `major`, `minor`, `patch`, and `pre-release`.

 > **Note:** If a Merge Request is merged, track it via its `merge commit` in the target branch.
 For the action to detect the version keyword, the `merge commit` should be the recent one in the commit history.